slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible."
 -- Salman Rushdie [1947]*

-> *"The more neatly you fit into society, the less free you actually are." (...)
-"They want to punish you for your words because they can’t punish you for your thoughts." (...)
+> *"They want to punish you for your words because they can’t punish you for your thoughts." (...)
 "Free people make free choices.
 Free choices mean you have unequal outcomes.
 You can have freedom or you can have equal outcomes.
 You can’t have both."
 -- Naval Ravikant [1974]*